-The agency’s final revised sage grouse conservation plans will play a major role in determining the future of the sagebrush ecosystem, which supports more than 350 species
+The BLM’s final revised sage grouse conservation plans will play a major role in determining the future of the sagebrush ecosystem, which supports more than 350 species

-Today, the Bureau of Land Management finalized the Records of Decision for revised plans to conserve greater sage grouse populations across millions of acres of public land in several Western states.
+The Bureau of Land Management has finalized its revised plans to conserve greater sage grouse populations across millions of acres of public land in several Western states.
 The administration’s approach replaces previous BLM plans, which helped to give the U.S. Fish and Wildlife Service confidence that the species did not warrant listing as threatened or endangered in 2015.

 While the state-specific plans maintain the basic framework of the originals, which were created through years of collaborative effort, the new plans do not provide the same safeguards for certain sagebrush habitats.
 There is more potential for development and mineral extraction within sage grouse habitat in the new plans.
 Combined with the Department of Interior’s policy shift on mitigation, this could be cause for concern.